-3) K-anonymity: Recommenders need to massively gather past user interactions and their ratings about objects that they were concerned with.
+Recommender systems need to gather massive instances of past user interactions and their ratings about objects that they were concerned with.
 This allows them to propose a selection of predicted objects to a current user, based on profile similarity analysis with the current user, using techniques like collaborative filtering.
-While this allows having good recommendation quality, it also creates user privacy concerns.
-K-anonymity is one of the well-known techniques to preserve user privacy.
-The recommender in this case should ensure that each selected object has been selected by at least k users and that each object has been rated similarly by at least K users.
-This allows avoiding structured-based and label-based attacks respectively [24].
-Several methods have been proposed to ensure k-anonymity among them, we can cite [25], [24], [26], [27], [28].
-Many solutions are aimed at resolving k-anonymity problem in databases [25], [27], [28].
-[24], [26] both proposed using k-anonymity for privacy preserving recommenders.
+While this allows having good recommendation quality, it also creates user privacy concerns. k-anonymity is one of the well-known techniques to preserve user privacy.
+The recommender in this case should ensure that each selected object has been selected by at least k users and that each object has been rated similarly by at least k users.
+This allows avoiding structure-based and label-based attacks [7].
+Several methods have been proposed to ensure k-anonymity.
+We can cite [1, 7, 20, 29, 33].
+Many solutions are aimed at resolving k-anonymity problems in databases [1, 29, 33].
+[7, 20] both proposed using k-anonymity for privacy preserving recommenders.
 In both, past user ratings are represented using a bi-partite graph, where nodes are subdivided into user nodes and object nodes.
 A graph edge represents the rated selection of an object by a user.
-Projecting the graph on a single user gives the knowledge that the system has about that user rate and selections.
-The k-anonymity is obtained then by padding the graph cleverly so that a user clustering with less recommendation accuracy could be obtained.
-Whereas most solutions proposed for recommenders are based on a centralized gathering of user rates, [26] propose a user-centric distributed and anonymous solution to gather useful information to make recommendations.
-Interestingly, recent work has shown that it can be linked with differential privacy under certain circumstances [29].
+Projecting the graph on a single user gives the knowledge that the system has about that user's ratings and selections.
+The k-anonymity is obtained then by padding the graph such that user clustering with less recommendation accuracy can be obtained.
+Whereas, most solutions proposed for recommenders are based on a centralized gathering of user rating, [20] propose a user-centric distributed and anonymous solution to gather useful information to make recommendations.
+Interestingly, recent work has shown that it can be linked with differential privacy under certain circumstances [19].